 History and Ecology

-A current example of a sandplain on the Island that would be ideal Heath Hen habitat.
+A current sandplain on the Island that is ideal Heath Hen habitat.
 Photo credit: Stewart Brand.

 The birds were so tasty and easy to shoot that they were hunted to extinction on the mainland by 1870.
 One last flock survived on Martha’s Vineyard for 60 years because Islanders embraced a new form of conservation known as habitat preservation.
 What is now the State Forest was originally set aside and protected as Heath Hen habitat, and the birds were defended against hunters and predators.

 The remnant population on Martha’s Vineyard seemed to thrive under protection, growing from just a hundred or so birds to a flock of ~2,000 by 1916, when disaster struck.
 The value and necessity of wildfires to maintain an open meadow-patchwork structure of sandplain grasslands was not fully understood or appreciated at the time.
 Land managers worked to prevent fires on the reserve, leading to a large accumulation of combustible fuel.
 In 1916 an intense fire raged across the reserve, killing hundreds of birds.
 In 1917 less than a hundred birds inhabited the island once again.
 The flock began to recuperate, growing to 500 birds.
 However, a skewed sex ratio and the inbreeding effects of two bottlenecks, set just a few generations apart, took their toll.
 The flock failed to reproduce, declining precipitously in the following years.

 The Death of Booming Ben, the last Heath Hen

 In the 1920s the Island became famous for its beloved, dwindling flock.
 When the last Heath Hen, known as Booming Ben, died in 1932, the sense of tragedy was widespread.
 In the Vineyard Gazette, Henry Beetle Hough wrote this defining statement about extinction: